cbrummitt/Rocket_token_bot_tutorial/README.md

 Now you should see your :grinning: in the top-left corner, like this: <img src="images/avatar.png" alt="Avatar" align="center" height="20"/> :grin: :tada:

 If you don’t upload a photo, your avatar will be your initials.
-That's OK too. :simple_smile:
+That's OK too. :smile:

 ## Understanding channels